first photo of white beautiful fence

 ***Regular upkeep, such as sealing or staining, can help extend the lifespan of cedar, but is not as critical as it is for pressure-treated pine, which requires more maintenance to prevent issues.

-Stained Cedar Fencing
+Stained Cedar Fences

 Comparing Cedar to Other Fencing Materials